MatrixOrbital/EVE-Library/README.md

-# EVE Library and Demo Software for Windows and Linux
+# EVE Library and Example Software for Windows and Linux

 This repository contains: